 Unsupervised Machine Learning Use Cases

-Some use cases for unsupervised machine learning — more specifically, clustering — include:
+Some use cases for unsupervised learning — more specifically, clustering — include:

 - Customer segmentation, or understanding different customer groups around which to build marketing or other business strategies.